af83/ucengine-docs/faq.md

 - `erlang` starting with R14A
 - `yaws` starting with 1.88

-## I got a « can't find include lib "yaws/include/yaws.hrl" » error on debian
+## I got a « can't find include lib "yaws/include/yaws.hrl" » error

-Despite installing the `erlang` and `erlang-yaws` packages on your debian system, you get the following error when building U.C.Engine:

-    > make
-    ...  can't find include lib "yaws/include/yaws.hrl"

-The problem comes from the fact that when installing `yaws`, the libraries are not accessible from `/usr/lib/erlang/lib`.
-To resolve it, you can add a symlink between `/usr/lib/yaws` and `/usr/lib/erlang/lib`:

-    > ln -s /usr/lib/yaws `/usr/lib/erlang/lib`
+Please verify the value of `ERL_LIBS` environnement variable.
+See the [[installations|install]] page about that.

+## I got a "ERROR: Unable to generate spec: read file info /usr/lib/erlang/man/man1/xxx1pm.gz failed"

+You can remove the symlink in `/usr/lib/erlang/man`.

+    rm /usr/lib/erlang/man

 ## Who's the devil behind U.C.Engine?